Maryland Division of Unemployment Insurance Cases Based Upon Employee Misconduct Can Be Won

 Unemployment insurance cases based upon misconduct can be won by employers, even if the odds are not favorable.
 The key to success depends on the facts of each case.
 It all starts with good employee policies, consistent application of those policies and solid documentation.
 The evidence should show that the employee was aware that his conduct would result in termination and that any belated excuses offered are too little, too late.

-For assistance in developing company policies, including disciplinary policies; training managers and supervisors on how to implement policies and disciplinary actions; or how to develop a strategy for handling a Maryland Division of Unemployment Insurance case, please feel free to contact our office.
+For assistance in developing company policies, including disciplinary policies; training managers and supervisors on how to implement policies and disciplinary actions; or how to develop a strategy for handling a Maryland Division of Unemployment Insurance case, please contact the Davis, Agnor, Rapaport & Skalny attorney with whom you typically work, or one in our Business Planning & Transactions Practice Group.